stoffera/duality/README.md

 	/* start the server */
 	var server = duality.createServer("/var/www", routes);

 The `serveFile` method work well with large files and ranges of files.
-Clients can use HTTP headers to only quire a specific portion of the file.
-The `serveFile` handles this case by only serving the request file portion.
+Clients can use HTTP headers to only query a specific portion of the file.
+The `serveFile` handles this case by only serving the requested file portion.

 Furthermore `serveFile` implements caching of responses.
 The clients can include headers to tell they only want the file, if it has changed since last visit.
 This is handled by returning the *Not Modified* response.

+### Sessions
+To be written...

 ###Access Control
 To be written...